joshvillbrandt/Architect/README.md

 Suggested connector mates are implicitly defined based on rules.
 Specifically, all of the following conditions between two ConnectorTypes must be true in order to be compatible:

+must not currently be exceeding the maximum number of simultaneous mates
-* both ConnectorTypes are the same ConnectorSeries
+* both must have the same ConnectorSeries
+* both must have the same ConnectorShell same size but opposite P and R
+* both must have the same ConnectorKey or the ConnectorKey of one or both is universal same insert pattern but opposite insert gender

 * both ConnectorTypes have the same ConnectorShell if ConnectorShell.isGenderless is True, otherwise one must have isPlug True and the other must have isPlug false

+size
+shell